If you have questions about purchasing a license call 1-800-5GO-HUNT.

 ---|---|

 Bass | Water temperatures are still on the cooler side, which means fish are less active.
 However, with warmer weather on the way, look for the activity start to pick up.
 Suspended crank baits, spinner baits, and worms are a good choice.
-Just fish them slow this time of year.
-Target deeper areas with underwater cover. |
+Target deeper areas with structure and cover as well as transition zones between deep and shallow areas as temps rise. |

 Bream | Bream fishing during the winter months can be slow but look for action to start to pick up soon.
-Try using redworms at different depths. |
+Fish should begin to move shallow with the increasing water temperatures.
+Look for cover and structure throughout the lake.
+Both crickets and redworms could be good choices for bait. |

 Catfish | Winter catfish are slow to bite.
 However, with warmer weather on the way, look for the catfish activity to increase.
 Try fishing near the bottom with liver, nightcrawlers, or cut bait. |